 One of the things that make Camp Kinderland unique is its cultural programming.
 Every bunk is named after a hero or heroine of social justice activism, and the campers learn about the writer, singer, or activist that their bunk is named for.
 Every summer, the campers participate in the Peace Olympics, a three-day competition between four teams named after countries, social justice movements, or people.
 While competing in sports activities, the teams learn about their team namesake and produce and present murals, plays, songs, and dances to commemorate and honor those who have fought for social justice.

-Camp Kinderland has a Board of Directors made up of between nine and twelve community members, including parents, alumni, former staff, and summer staff.
+Camp Kinderland has a Board of Directors made up of between nine and fifteen community members, including parents, alumni, former staff, and summer staff.
 Every board member is active in one of several Board Committees, which welcome the participation of anyone in the Kinderand community.
 These committees include the Fundraising Committee, the Camper Recruitment Committee, the Building Committee, and the Community Engagement Committee.
 Our Board of Directors and full-time staff work year around to keep Camp Kinderland operating smoothly.